deszczowy/koala/README.md

 Backup tapes will be stored in `tapes` directory in provided path.

 You don't even need app to add or remove tasks since they are stored in plain text file.
 It could by painful, but not impossible.
 Look around, if you want.
 Little tip here: row identifiers does not have to be uuids, any reasonable string will work.
+Storage file is utf-8 encoded.

 ## Categories, anyone?